0Lucifer0/SharesightImporter/README.md

 ## How to use it ? ##
-To be able to use this soft you need to ask Sharesight API access. then just fill the config file
+To be able to use this soft you need to ask Sharesight API access. then just fill the config file with at least one Exporter

 config.yml
 ```